PichlerMartin/stream/README.md

 ### multi language support

 the stream torrent application does not only come in german but also in the languages english spanish and french. we hope to please all nationalities through our diverse offering of user interface languages.

+### dark mode

+stream's most recent realease features a widley requested, highly anticipated feature: the dark mode! with the new dark mode feature which can be toggled in the settings panel, you will find it even more comfortable to use stream in the night!
 ### And much more...

 * _**check out [Release Notes](https://github.com/PichlerMartin/stream/blob/master/RELEASE-NOTES.md) for details!**_